tobixen/thrash-protect/README.md

   to have "enough" of it.

 * Disable swap.
-Together with the advice "install enough memory" this is really a safe way to prevent thrashing.
-However, in many situations swap can be a very good thing - i.e. if having processes with memory leakages, aggressive usage of tmpfs, some applications simply expects swap (keeping large datasets in memory), etc.
-  Enabling swap can be a lifesaver when a much-needed memory upgrade is delayed.
+Together with the advice "install enough memory" this is really a safe way (and the only safe way) to prevent thrashing.
+  However, in many situations swap can be a very good thing - i.e. if having processes with memory leakages, aggressive usage of tmpfs, some applications simply expects swap (keeping large datasets in memory), etc.  Enabling swap can be a lifesaver when a much-needed memory upgrade is delayed.

 * Tune the swap amount to prevent thrashing.
-This doesn't actually work - even a modest amount of swap can be sufficient to cause severe thrash situations
+This doesn't actually work - even a modest amount of swap can be sufficient to cause severe thrash situations.

+* Restrict your processes with ulimit.
+In general it makes sense, but doesn't really help against the thrashing problem; if one wants to use swap one will risk thrashing.

 Simple solution
 ---------------